 An investor who does not hedge possible fluctuations in bilateral exchange rates faces FX risk.
 That is, when the investor repatriates their capital after investing in foreign assets, their home currency may have appreciated or depreciated against the foreign currency.
 In the case of a home-country currency appreciation, the investor would face negative FX returns from their foreign investments.
 We generalize the expected return formulation as where Expected FX Return is positive only if the foreign currency involved in the investment appreciate against the home currency.
-Expected Asset Return represents the local-currency expected return for any asset class described in this document.
+Expected Asset Return represents the local-currency expected return for any asset class described in previous sections of this document.

-Expected Unhedged Asset Return = Expected Asset Return + Expected FX Return
+Expected Unhedged Asset Return

+= Expected Local Currency Asset Return + Expected FX Return

-An investor who chooses to hedge their foreign currency exposures should not incur any significant FX risk, but may incur hedging costs.25 These hedging costs are a function of the risk-free rate differential between the home and foreign countries.
+An investor who chooses to hedge their foreign currency exposures should not incur any significant FX risk, dependent on, among other things, the frequency at which the hedge size is updated, but will incur hedging costs.
+These hedging costs are a function of the risk-free rate differential between the home and foreign countries.
 The intuition is simple.
 Hedging FX risk involves setting today the future price of a bilateral exchange rate.
 Hence, the actors involved in the transaction will aim to eliminate any pure arbitrage opportunity, such as harvesting yield differentials between risk-free (T-bill) investments without incurring any FX risk.
 This condition, known as covered interest rate parity, implies that the returns from exchanging a currency today and simultaneously buying an offsetting position via a forward contract will result in the risk-free differential between the home and foreign rates.
 Hence, we generalize the hedged expected returns as follows:

-Expected Hedged Asset Returns = Expected Asset Return + Expected Hedging Costs
+Expected Hedged Asset Returns

+= Expected Local Currency Asset Return + Expected Hedging Costs